 There may be some creative ways of installing ADA signs without silicone, but this is still the go-to material to bond interior signage.
 We recommend using it in both of our endorsed installation methods.

 One tip is to not make the circle on the sign back too big.
 Silicone can flow out of the sides when you press the sign against the wall.
 If this happens, don’t freak out, just use your fingers and paper towels to wipe the excess off.
-If you bunch up paper towels and run along the edge applying medium pressure you can remove enough that it’s not visible.
+If you bunch up paper towels and run along the edge applying medium pressure you can remove enough so it’s not visible.

 We tested different options, including not using any silicone or adhesive at all.
 However, the best solution we could find is AFM safe coat Multi-Purpose Caulking Compound.
 As a distributor of this product, we can offer it with our installation kit at normal retail pricing.
 It applies like a slightly-thicker silicone.
 It’s paintable, solvent-free, non-shrink, and meets many green standards including California Proposition 65 and LEED 2.2 Low Emitting Materials.
 It is also made in the USA.
 Good stuff.

 A larger level or laser level are certainly helpful, but if you’re installing ADA signs like a pro you’ll want a torpedo level at the very least.